Kingfrankbob/WordleHelper/Readme.md

 ## License

-If No Licesne is given, it is to be listed under the MIT license.
+If No License is given, it is to be listed under the MIT license.